U.S. Army Best Squad Competition Day 7 STEED Movement

 |High-Res.
 Downloads:

-This work, U.S. Army Best Squad Competition Day 7 STEED Movement, by SGT Tadow McDonald, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Army Best Squad Competition Day 7 STEED Movement, by SPC Aleksander Fomin, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 No keywords found.